holydrinker/chromosoma/README.md

 ## Supported Field Types
 - string
 - int
-- Decimal
+- decimal
 - boolean
 - date (TODO)

 ---

 ## Rules
 Every field comes with a set of rules, and every rule comes with a distribution.
-The distribution you define is used within the generation engine to understand how to distribute your model your data.
-The sum of the rule distributions for a single rule should be equals to 1.
+The distribution you define is used within the generation engine to understand how to model your data.
+The sum of the rule distributions for a single rule should be equal to 1.

 #### Supported string rules
-- String set: the string to be generated is selected randomly from `values`
+- String set: the string to be generated is randomly selected from `values` set
 ```json
 {
   "name": "first name",